TyperNull/Aidoku-Extra/README.md

 - Notifications system: each manga in your library now has a bell icon that you can toggle to enable/disable notifications.
 This allows you to selectively receive notifications only for the manga you want, preventing notification spam from your entire library.

-- History changes: you can check your notification history in case you missed what was the notification about. go to History and from change it to Notification history.
+- History changes: better notification history and managment

 # Contributing